 6001 Edenshall Lane

 James A. Dillon Park has a nice combination of amenities including spray park, disc golf, playgrounds and a skate park.
-The skate park is mostly made of concrete and metal and includes several bowls, stair sets, rails, quarter pipes, and banked ramps.
-This skate park is BMX friendly and nicely laid out.
+This park has something for everyone.
 Visit https://www.cityofnoblesville.org for more information.

 Monon Greenway Skatepark

 1235 Central Park East Drive